chef-boneyard/chef-web-docs-2016/chef_master/source/breaking_changes_chef_11.rst

 The ``chef-server`` cookbook has been completely rewritten to support an omnibus |chef server| install

-knife reindex is not supported in Chef 11 Server
+knife reindex is not supported in |chef server 11|
 -----------------------------------------------------
 You can trigger a reindex of object data using ``chef-server-ctl reindex`` while logged into the |chef server|.
 The |knife| command is still present in the |chef 11| |chef client| for use with a |chef 10| server.